Rationale for English

 - We follow the “No Nonsense spelling scheme” and teach spelling through "Wizard Spelling", a harry Potter inspired delivery of spelling.
 Daily spelling sessions include an opportunity to revisit previous learning, acquire new learning about spelling rules, apply this learning and assess.

 - Enrichment spelling (vocabulary linked to projects, technical words, new language) is taught through in English lessons.

-- Spelling sessions are taught daily and our marking policy ensures that children apply their learning of spelling in writing tasks.
+- Spelling sessions are taught daily and our marking policy ensures that children apply their learning of spelling in writing tasks across the curriculum.